BronzeKnuckles/DATA_WAREHOUSE_SEC/README.md

 ---
 ### **Project Deliverables:**
 1. A fully functional data pipeline of SEC.gov public dataset into Big-Query.
-2. Data Warehouse deliverables:
-    -   A transformed, custom tables and views suitable for analysis.
+2. A transformed, custom tables and views suitable for analysis.
-    -   Implementation of custom procedures and views for quick and robust access of relevant data.
+3. Implementation of custom procedures and views for quick and robust access of relevant data.
-3. Document Deliverables:
+4. Documents:
     -   Quick access guide
     -   Documentation of system and query usage.